-150. Marine Biology (3) I, II
+150. Marine Biology (3) I, II Two lectures and three hours of laboratory.

 An introduction to marine organisms and their environment.
 Not open to students with credit for Zoology 50 or Biology 110.

 155. Principles of Taxonomy, Systematics and Phylogeny (3) II